Flack27/Obsidian/1 - Characters/NPC's/Important Supporting/Roderick Voss.md

 ### The Beautiful Vision (Current Obsession)

-Roderick has become obsessively focused on transforming [[Quathala Overview]] into "the most beautiful city in Noxus."
+Roderick has become obsessively focused on transforming [[Quathala]] into "the most beautiful city in Noxus."
 His grand vision includes covering all building walls with imported marble, creating elaborate gardens alongside every street, and installing a complex canal system flowing through the city.
 He plans to extend this beautification project to every town and settlement in his domain once Quathala is complete.

 ### Economic Crisis (Current Consequences)